Ladder99/ladder99/docs/pages/agent.md

 ## HTML Styles

-The HTML output is defined by the XSL in the styles folder, which transforms the default XML output.
-The Ladder99 Agent uses an adapted/extended version of the styles found here - https://github.com/TrakHound/MTConnect-Agent-Stylesheet.
+The HTML output is defined by the XSL and CSS in the [services/agent/styles folder](https://github.com/Ladder99/ladder99/tree/main/services/agent/styles), which transforms the default XML output.
+We use an adapted/extended version of the styles found here - https://github.com/TrakHound/MTConnect-Agent-Stylesheet.

 ## Source